le-s/js_notes/notes.md

 ## What is Webpack?
 What does it do?
 - Webpack modularizes code
 - Creates a version of your code that different browsers can read
+## What is Babel?
+- Babel is a transpiler.
+It can translate all kinds of high version ECMAScript ( not only ECMAScript, but it's easy to understand) into ES5, which is more widely supported by browsers (especially older versions).
+It's main job is to turn unsupported or cutting-edge language features into ES5.
 ## How does a query find what it's looking for?
 In PostgreSQL
 -
 ## What is an API?
 How do you know what type of API it is?